Meet Toby

 In 2015, he earned his Masters of Healthcare Leadership at Brown University.

-He is a Rotarian with the Rotary Club of Hattiesburg-Sunrise and is also a Paul Harris Fellow.
-He also serves on the Hattiesburg Public School District Foundation Board and co-founded the Avenues Alliance.
+He is an honorary Rotarian with the Rotary Club of Hattiesburg-Sunrise and is also a Paul Harris Fellow.
+He is a life member of the Southern Miss Alumni Association and co-founded the Avenues Alliance.

-Toby lives in the historic Parkhaven neighborhood with his wife, the former Kate Northrop of Quitman.
-They married in 2008, and they have two children, Audra (4) and Mack (2).
+Toby lives in the Avenues with his wife, the former Kate Northrop of Quitman.
+They have two children, Audra (8) and Mack (6), who are both students at F.B.
+Woodley Elementary.
 They attend the Ekklesia Church in Hattiesburg.